tony-aw/tinycodet/README.md

 The `s_repl()` and `s_extract()` functions internally use `mapply()`.
 I can imagine that sometimes some character vector `x` is so large that `mapply()` is too slow or inefficient, and one might want to use parallel computing.
-Because I wanted to have this R package to have zero dependencies, I do not provide parallel computing out of the box.
+Because I wanted `tidyoperators` to have zero dependencies, I do not provide parallel computing out of the box.
-However, I do allow the internally `mapply()` function to be replaced with a user provided function.
+However, some `tidyoperators` functions do allow the internally `mapply()` function to be replaced with a user provided function.

 For example, suppose one wants to speed up `s_extract()` using parallel computing.
-One can use the `future_mapply()` as a replacer for the mapply function, like so:
+One can use the `future.apply::future_mapply()` as a replacer for the mapply function, like so:

 ``` r